Font size

 Foto zeigt Restaurant im einfachen Plattenbaustil im Vordergrund Tische und Stühle angereiht im bunten Sonnenschirmen

-Das Restaurant von ca. 1970, Rechte: private Sammlung von Frank Hentschel
+Das Restaurant von ca. 1970, Bildrechte: private Sammlung von Frank Hentschel

 The rose garden was also largely destroyed during the heavy fighting around Forst (Lusatia) in the final months of the Second World War.
 Due to the widespread hardship, the site was initially used to grow vegetables.
 Replanting of the rose garden demonstrated the town’s will to assert itself.